StackingLayers/aht30_for_klipper/README.md

             s.temperature,
             s.humidity))}
 ```
+Be aware that this is not an official klipper module so adding the file will make the klipper version report as "dirty".
+All this means is that there is a file or modification that is not matching the main source code of klipper.
+Nothing is being installed in the background of your system and simply deleting the aht30.py file and the added text in the temperature_sensors.cfg will completely remove it from your system if you choose to not have it.

 # Bonus circuit python script
 I have also included a circuit python script to give the option to use the Btt panda sense on a rp2040-zero (it should work with a pico too. it can also have pins changed to work with other rp2040 based boards.)
 This will output the temp and humidity to a serial console.